tthanh183/java-backend/java-core/_03_OOP/07_Final.md

 ```
 70
 ```

+### Frequently Asked Questions
+Question: Can a final method be inherited?
+Answer: Yes, but you cannot override it.
 Question: What is final parameter?
 Answer: If you declare any parameter as final, you cannot change the value of it.
 Question: Can we declare a constructor as final?
 Answer: No, because the constructor is never inherited.